 We have twenty VFM measures and targets to track our progress across these three objectives.
-We compare our performance with groups of regional and national peers using the global accounts and other benchmarking sources such as Housemark and CIPD.
+We compare our performance with peer organisations using the global accounts and other benchmarking sources such as Housemark and CIPD.
 Our ambition is to deliver customer service levels that compare well with some of the best service providers outside of housing, so we also look to sectors like retail and utilities for comparison on our primary measure in that area of performance - Customer Ease.

 We have reported our multi-year performance across each objective in this statement - as well as outlining our future targets and expectations, with a continuing focus on supporting our customers in these extremely challenging times and applying our resources accordingly.
 All of this is linked to our 2023-26 corporate plan aims and objectives.
-We also provide additional contextual VFM information to stakeholders through our Customer Annual Report, our Social Accounts, and through publication on the TSMs.
+We also provide additional contextual VFM information to stakeholders through our Customer Annual Report, our Social Accounts, and through publication on the Tenant Satisfaction Measures.

 VFM targets are set having considered historic and forecast performance, benchmarks, and the operational and strategic context.
-During 2023/24 performance improvement remained focused on benefit realisation in the key operational areas of repairs and investment, complaints handling, energy efficiency, income collection and arrears management, people services, and the delivery of new homes.
+During 2024-25 performance improvement remained focused on benefit realisation in the key operational areas of repairs and investment, complaints handling, energy efficiency, income collection and arrears management, people services, and the delivery of new homes.
 With stretch targets set in all of these areas and progress monitored at Board and Committee level.

-Our 2021-24 VFM Strategy outlined our intent against which progress is monitored at Board and Committee level.
+Our 2024-27 VFM Strategy outlines our intent against which progress is monitored at Board and Committee level.
 We also embed VFM within our other corporate strategies and in doing so we ensure VFM is considered and addressed in all strategic decisions.
 Key amongst which are our Asset and Development and Regeneration strategies which articulate our approach to delivering homes which meet a range of needs.

 The financial management culture of the organisation is strong, and budgets and cost drivers are well understood.
+However, in these uncertain times for the sector we remain vigilant to ensure that emerging trends and themes are duly considered in the context of VFM.
 Detailed project and continuous improvement activity was ongoing throughout the year.
-Analysis undertaken during these projects has helped us better understand what is driving the efficiency and effectiveness of the processes and procedures which underly our performance - ensuring that VFM remains at the centre of our decision making on change and improvement activity.
+Analysis undertaken during these projects has helped us better understand what is driving the efficiency and effectiveness of the processes and procedures which underpin our performance - ensuring that VFM remains at the centre of our decision making on change and improvement activity.